-What are the best sci-fi TV shows you can watch?
+What are the best sci-fi series you can watch?
 Boldly going where no man has gone before, science fiction is one of the cornerstones of genre TV.
-Exploring brave new worlds, giving actors fascinating roles to dig into, and presenting a moral dilemma or three, a good sci-fi series can give plenty of food for thought.
+Exploring brave new worlds, giving actors fascinating roles to dig into, and presenting a moral dilemma or three, a good sci-fi TV series can give plenty of food for thought.

 But, if you’re trying to chart a course, what space-age adventure is worth the investment?
-Time-travel is cool, but maybe you prefer things metaphysical.
-And there’s how many Star Trek captains, again?
+Time-travelling drama series are cool, but maybe you prefer things metaphysical.
+And there are how many Star Trek captains, again?
 Nobody likes having their time wasted, especially not an entire season’s worth to figure out something isn’t for you.

-We’ve watched and rewatched many of our old favourites, and a few new arrivals, to create a definitive list for you to explore.
+We’ve watched and rewatched many of our old favourites, and a few new arrivals, to create a definitive list of the best sci-fi series for you to explore.
 Spaceships, clones, cool gadgets, conspiracies, robots of every description, and even some digital monsters, it’s all here.
 You can go to space, or stay on Earth, find human drama or try to leave us all behind.
 Either way, hit the telecom – it’s time for beaming up.

 - Cowboy Bebop